urbit/old-doc/reference/hoon/library/2eD.md

   (comp |*([a=* b=*] a))
 ```

-Parsing composer: applies a sequence of rules, returning the result of the first.
+Parsing composer: connects `vex` with two subsequent rules returning the result of the first and discarding the result of the second.

 `a` is the result of parsing the first [rule]().